• Skip to primary navigation

 • Make your own buttermilk - I get it.
 Not everyone has buttermilk in their refrigerator.
 If you don't have access to buttermilk you can make your own substitute.
 For the ½ cup of buttermilk needed in this recipe, pour 1½ teaspoons of lemon juice or vinegar into a measuring cup.
 Add enough whole milk to total up to ½ cup or 120 grams.
 Stir and let stand for 5 minutes, or until it looks thick and slightly curdled.

-• Replace the buttermilk - Alternatively, you can replace the buttermilk with either plain or Greek yogurt or kefir.
-Because of the thickness of yogurt, you'll need to thin it to properly hydrate the flour.
-To do this, add ⅓ cup of plain or Greek yogurt to a measuring cup, then add enough plain milk or water to total up to ½ cup, or 120 grams.
+• Replace the buttermilk - Alternatively, you can replace the buttermilk with either plain or Greek yogurt or kefir, like in my Banana Raspberry Muffins.
+Because of the thickness of Greek yogurt, you'll need to thin it to properly hydrate the flour.
+To do this, add ⅓ cup of Greek yogurt to a measuring cup, then add enough plain milk or water to total up to ½ cup, or 120 grams.
 Kefir has a similar thickness to buttermilk, so the measurement remains the same at ½ cup.

 • Not buttermilk (one last thing) - Sometimes my Grandma Olga Mae just used plain milk.
 Nowadays, some people prefer to use milk alternatives.
 Both will work.
 I just happen to think that a liquid with a bit of acidity, like buttermilk or yogurt, adds a distinctive flavor to biscuits that I otherwise miss.
 Whatever floats your boat!